navinesh/item-catalog/README.md

 It integrates Google and Facebook third party user registration and authentication.
 Authenticated users have the ability to post, edit, and delete their own categories and items.

+Instant items search function using jQuery AJAX and JSON

 ##Required Libraries and Dependencies
 * Vagrant and VirtualBox - For installing the Vagrant VM https://www.udacity.com/wiki/ud197/install-vagrant